Skip to main content

 You can choose here where the spaces are going to be imported:

-2. Here you can set a default name that will be applied to all of the models that have been selected for import - for example, Initial import for the first import.
-Note that you can change the name of the model of a space individually in the space list if you wish (see below).
+2. Here you can set a default name that will be applied to all of the geometries that have been selected for import - for example, Initial import for the first import.
+Note that you can change the name of the geometry of a space individually in the space list if you wish (see below).

 2: List of spaces